python-pillow/Pillow/docs/build.rst

-This page will describe a build setup to build Pillow against the supported python versions in 32 and 64-bit modes, using freely availble Microsoft compilers.
+This page will describe a build setup to build Pillow against the supported python versions in 32 and 64-bit modes, using freely available Microsoft compilers.
 This has been developed and tested against 64-bit Windows 7 Professional and Windows Server 2012 64-bit version on Amazon EC2.

-Prerequsites
+Prerequisites
 ------------

 Extra Build Helpers